Gahmar

 two post offices, and one Panchayat Bhawan.
 Gahmar is also known as the "Village of Soldiers".
 The Gahmar village is also recognised as the most populated or among the most populated villages in India.

 History

-Gahmar was settled by Sakarwar Rajputs, the descendants of Dham Deo Rao (also known as Dham Deo Misir) who came from the vicinity of Fatehpur Sikri after Babur captured it in 1527 AD.
+Gahmar was settled by Sikarwar Rajputs, the descendants of Dham Dev Rao (also known as Dham Deo Misir) who came from the vicinity of Fatehpur Sikri after Babur captured it in 1527 AD.
 They are closely related to the Sakarwar Bhumihars and Kamsar Pathans, the descendants of Dham Deo's brother Kam Deo Misir.
 After moving east from Fatehpur Sikri, initially, both of them settled in Sakradih, but due to floods, Dham Deo migrated to Maa Kamakhya Dham near Gahmar and Kam Deo settled in Reotipur.
 Dham Dev had two sons—Roop Ram Rao and Diwan Ram Rao.
 One of Roop Ram's son, Sainu Mal Rao and his descendants settled largely in Gahmar.
 By 1800 AD, 23 patties in Gahmar were established by the clan members.